New iPhones, Watch, AirPods? Everything Apple Is Expected To Reveal Next Week

 Advertisement

-AirPower & AirPods: While new versions of Watch and the iPhone fall in the "definitely" bucket of Apple event rumors, news about accessories are more up in the air.
+AirPower & AirPods: While new versions of Watch and the iPhone fall in the "definitely" bucket of Apple event rumours, news about accessories are more up in the air.

 A full year after Apple first announced AirPower, a wireless charging mat that makes it easy to power up your iPhone, Watch, and AirPods at once, we may finally get a release date.
 There may also be a second version of AirPods.
 Bloomberg previously reported that future models of the once-mocked, now beloved, wireless earphones, will let you interact with Siri via voice command (versus the current double tap), and will be water resistant.
 However, these are big maybes for next week's event.